Ailron/Documentation-CharCreator/index.md

 CharCreator is a script under RageUI which reconstructs the GTA ONLINE character creation as closely as possible when when you started Online.

+### Dependency

 CharCreator is a heavy resource and needs to have some basic dependencies to work for the best experience.

-### Pour Commencer

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for